azfirefighter/MMDVMHost-Websocketboard-PISTAR/README.md

     2. Become root by typing (sudo su)
     3. Change to the /usr/lib/python3/dist-packages/psutil directory (cd /usr/lib/python3/dist-packages/psutil)
     4. Edit the _pslinux.py file (nano _pslinux.py)
-        1. Scroll down 1200 lines or so until you reach a section that shows "# --- sensors"
+        a.
+Scroll down 1200 lines or so until you reach a section that shows "# --- sensors"
-        2. Look for the line that says "current = (float(cat(path)) / 1000.0"  This should be around line 1210 or so
+        b.
+Look for the line that says "current = (float(cat(path)) / 1000.0"  This should be around line 1210 or so
-        3. Change it to read "current1 = (float(cat(path)) / 1000.0" and press enter
+        c.
+Change it to read "current1 = (float(cat(path)) / 1000.0" and press enter
-        4. USE SPACES to move the cursor until it's under the "c" from the line above
+        d.
+USE SPACES to move the cursor until it's under the "c" from the line above
-        5. Add "current = float(current1 * 1.8 + 32)
+        e.
+Add "current = float(current1 * 1.8 + 32)

 #### DO NOT FORGET!!!!!